BxCppDev/bxdecay0/README.rst

 few  special math  functions).
 External  random engines  can be  used through a simple wrapping interface, particularly the ones provided by the C++ standard  library can be used by default.
-However the user is free to provide its own random system (based on GSL, ROOT...).
+However the user is free to provide its own random system (based on GSL_, ROOT_...).

 The  structure  of  the  BxDecay0   code  does  not  follow  an  usual object-oriented approach.
-In order to ensure  the synchronization of its  code with  the  Decay0/GENBB fortran  code,  BxDecay0 mimics  the layout  of  the original  Fortran  code  (including massive  usage  of GOTOs!)  based on a large collection of C-like functions.
-Thus, when a Decay0/GENBB fix  or improvement  is published, it  is rather  easy to adequately change the C++ code.
+In order to ensure the easy synchronization of its code  with the original Decay0/GENBB code,  BxDecay0 mimics the layout of the  Fortran code (thus including massive  usage of GOTOs!).
+BxDecay0 thus  provides a large  collection of C-like  plain generator functions.
+When a Decay0/GENBB fix or improvement is published, it is thus rather easy to adequately change the C++ code.